 Lifestyle and home remedies

-The following measures may help you avoid a cluster attack during a cluster cycle:
+The following measures may help you avoid a cluster headache attack during a cluster cycle:

 - Avoid alcohol.
 Drinking alcohol, including beer and wine, can trigger a headache during a cluster period.

 Coping and support

 Living with cluster headache can be hard.
 Having cluster headache attacks can affect relationships, work and quality of life.

 Talking to a counselor or therapist might help you cope with the effects of cluster headaches.
-Or joining a headache support group can connect you with others with similar experiences and provide information.
+And joining a headache support group can connect you with others with similar experiences and provide information.
 Your doctor might be able to recommend a therapist or a support group in your area.

 Preparing for your appointment

 You're likely to start by seeing your primary care provider.
 However, you may be referred to a doctor trained in treating brain and nervous system disorders (neurologist).

 Here's some information to help you get ready for your appointment.

 What you can do

 When you make the appointment, ask if there's anything you need to do before it, such as fasting for certain tests.

 Keep a headache diary

 One of the most helpful things you can do is keep a headache diary.
 Each time you get a headache, note these details that will give your health care provider information to help with diagnosis:

 - Date.
 Charting the date and time of each headache can help you recognize patterns.

 - Duration.
 How long does each headache last?

 - Intensity.
 Rate your headache pain on a scale from 1 to 10, with 10 being the most severe.

 - Triggers.
 List possible triggers that might have caused your headache, such as certain foods, sounds, odors, physical activity or sleeping too much.

 - Symptoms.
 Did you have any symptoms before the headache, such as aura?